nikitavoloboev/data/health/nutrition/fasting.md

 I naturally do intermittent fasting whereby I fast for a majority of the day and only eat [highly nutritious whole food plant based food](foods.md).

 I sometimes do one day fasts but not routinely.
+[Here](https://news.ycombinator.com/item?id=30625586) is a nice guide.

 ## Notes